komalmagarwal/PulseGPT/README.md

 # PulseGPT
-A 125M parameter GPT-style language model trained from scratch on 85M tokens of PubMed research, capable of generating coherent clinical text
+A 125M parameter GPT-style medical language model trained from scratch on 85M tokens of PubMed research, capable of generating coherent clinical text

 ## What it does
 - Medical Q&A